maveras/aerolab_challenge_2k17/README.md

 > Aerolabs challenge 2017

-this its my version of challenge, made it with vue.js, axios and vuex.
+this its my version of the challenge, made it with vue.js, axios and vuex.

 it's server [here](https://dist-yavdewuwab.now.sh/)